A Child Porn Video Went Viral Via Facebook Messenger

 Reports suggest the video began to go viral late last week.
 A Facebook spokesperson could not identify when the company entered the video into the PhotoDNA system to prevent it from spreading.

 Local police departments urged anyone receiving a message to delete it.
-“ColumbusPolice, has received several calls regarding a video containing child porn being received via Facebook Messenger,” the Columbus, Ohio police department tweeted.
+“ColumbusPolice, has received several calls regarding a video containing child porn being received via Facebook Messenger,” the Columbus, Ohio, police department tweeted.
 “Agencies from Missouri, Alabama and Tennessee have also received reports.
 Federal authorities have been notified.
 DO NOT OPEN OR FORWARD THE LINK!!!”

 Multiple news outlets pleaded with readers not to send the video to them.
 “It is important to note that sending the video to KTBS or any news outlet to report it does count as child pornography distribution,” one Louisiana TV station said in a news report about the incident.
 “Please do not send it to us.”